 The benefits of ketamine therapy are long-lasting for the majority of our clients.
 Many clients find their oral depression medication works better after ketamine therapy and don’t feel the need for further ketamine infusions.
 In other cases, clients choose periodic ketamine treatment after their initial series.
 If you have depression but don’t treat it with medication, there is a greater likelihood you will desire further treatment down the road.

 What If I’m Already Taking Or Considering Oral Medication For Depression?

 Ketamine infusion therapy works both as a standalone treatment and in conjunction with oral depression medication.
 If you’re already taking oral medication, we typically have you continue your oral medication during your ketamine infusion series though individual cases may vary.
 In cases where a previously effective depression medication has ceased working, ketamine can even act as a reset, enabling your medication to work again after your ketamine series.

 If you haven’t yet started oral medication, ketamine therapy can provide immediate relief to help you while you perform your trials of oral depression medication.

 Although the majority of IV Ketamine treatments are for depression, Ketamine has also demonstrated highly effective results with severe anxiety.
 Ketamine can also be very effective when both severe anxiety and depression are present together.
 During your in-person evaluation, we can determine whether you’re a good candidate for Ketamine, or if another therapy might be more appropriate for you.
 Our center offers a full spectrum of traditional prescription medicine as well as natural alternatives that can help with all types of anxiety.

-In addition to treating depression, IV ketamine therapy is also prescribed for:
+In addition to treating depression and anxiety, IV ketamine therapy is also prescribed for: